Telecommunications in the Philippines

 Telecommunications in the Philippines are well-developed due to the presence of modern infrastructure facilities.
-The industry was deregulated in 1995 when President Fidel Ramos signed Republic Act No. 7925 (The Public Telecommunications Policy Act of the Philippines).
+The industry was deregulated in 1995 when President Fidel V. Ramos signed Republic Act No. 7925 (The Public Telecommunications Policy Act of the Philippines).
 This law opened the sector to more private players and improved the provision of telecom services are better and fairer rates, leading to the creation of many telecommunication service providers for mobile, fixed-line, Internet and other services.